 While Shared Agenda has supported clients with robust business cases for several years, it now has 19 team members who are qualified to the Better Business Cases™ Practitioner* standard.

 Providing robust rationale for any project, programme of work, or portfolio, Shared Agenda ensures business cases are aligned to service models to complement the individual direction of each organisation it works with.

 The business case process explores in detail all options for change, assessing critical factors such as risks, costs, viability and deliverability to find the best outcome.

-Jo Barnes, Managing Director at Shared Agenda, discussed why the team felt this additional qualification was so important in the current climate.
+Tim Wigglesworth, Chief Executive at Shared Agenda, discussed why the team felt this additional qualification was so important in the current climate.

-She said: “We understand the importance of working collaboratively as part of our clients’ teams to reach the right outcomes for the organisation while supporting their strategic ambitions.
+He said: “We understand the importance of working collaboratively as part of our clients’ teams to reach the right outcomes for the organisation while supporting their strategic ambitions.